-Figure 11 - Difference maps for $L{Aeq}$ (dB) in the three cases
+Figure 11 - Difference maps for L{Aeq} (dB) in the three cases

-The temporal distribution is represented by the maps of percentiles $L{A10}$ (peak) and $L{A90}$ (background), as the level for roundabout minus that of crossing, as a measure of the noise level variation (Fig. 12).
-In terms of the background noise, $L{A90}$ , the crossing intersection has overall higher background noise levels, especially in the presence of heavy vehicles.
+The temporal distribution is represented by the maps of percentiles L{A10} (peak) and L{A90} (background), as the level for roundabout minus that of crossing, as a measure of the noise level variation (Fig. 12).
+In terms of the background noise, L{A90} , the crossing intersection has overall higher background noise levels, especially in the presence of heavy vehicles.
 The higher background levels are observed at the congested lanes (south and east), with larger queues.
-These queues are reduced in the case heavier vehicles are removed, where background noise levels are still higher for the signalized crossing, however, these are only found in positions close to the intersection.
+These queues are reduced in the case heavier vehicles are removed, where background noise levels are still higher for the signalized crossing intersection has overall higher values to the intersection.
 The nodes do not differ much between the two types.
 In the peak noise levels, represented by LA10, again the signalized crossing intersection has overall higher values than the roundabout, meaning it has higher peak levels.
 The presence of heavy vehicles is resulting in a clustering of noise peaks among the congested lanes, smeared out in case heavy vehicles are removed.
 In this case, Case 3, differences between the two intersection types in the case of peak noise levels are smaller, however the signalized crossing still keeps the highest number.

-The crossing scenario fosters a driving behaviour regulated by the signals where vehicles are clustered in flow groups, allowing them to travel longer distances in a short period of time, achieving
+The crossing scenario fosters a driving behaviour regulated by the signals where vehicles are clustered in flow groups, allowing them to travel longer distances in a short period of time, achieving a greater speed while contributing to higher accelerations and decelerations, and therefore, higher levels of sound power, as well as higher values of LA10 and LA90.

-Figure 12 - Maps for $L{A10}$ and $L{A90}$ (dB) in the three cases, plotted as roundabout relative to crossing.
+Figure 12 - Maps for L{A10} and L{A90} (dB) in the three cases, plotted as roundabout relative to crossing.